 Three types of sigmas are available for use or display in "pdplt".
 The default sigma, the a priori, is the most useful and is the only one that is normally needed.
 (You can stop reading this paragraph at this point and skip to the next sub-section unless you want to know more about this.)
 This value combines the effect of the raw observed sigma with the added noise for each axis that had to be applied to make the reduced Chi-square of the solution come out close to unity.
 This provides in some sense the best available estimate of the true sigmas of the input data.
-The other types are: (1) "input", which is just the raw observation sigma and doesn't included an added noise contribution, this is useful mostly for curiosity and (2) a posteriori which is the sigma of the residuals after the solution, rather than of the input data.
-Ideally the a posteriori value should be used for all editing operations, but in practice it is difficult to explain what it is to people and for pointing data, except in situations with very sparse data, is virtually identical to the a priori sigma.
-If the data are sparse enough that there is a significant difference between the a priori and a posteriori sigma then there probably aren't enough data to make a good solution anyway.
-Consequently, the a posteriori sigma is mostly a curiosity as well.
+The other types are: (1) "input", which is just the raw observation sigma and doesn't include the added noise contribution, this is useful mostly for curiosity and (2) a posteriori which is the sigma of the residuals after the solution, rather than of the input data.
+Ideally the a posteriori sigma should be used for all editing operations, but in practice this is a subtle distinction.
+For pointing data, except in situations with very sparse data, it is usually the same as the a priori sigma.
+If the data are sparse enough that there is a significant difference between the a priori and a posteriori sigma, then there may not be enough data to make a good solution anyway.
+Consequently, the a posteriori sigma is mostly a curiosity as well, but in some cases it may be useful.